kozachad/kozachad/README.md

-# Hi there, I'm Kozachad 👋
+# Hi there, I'm kozachad 👋

 ## 🚀 About Me
 I'm a Computer Engineering Student.